nad7wf/AccuTool/README.md

 ### Description

 The AccuTool is a web-based tool used to explore the landscape of association between a single genomic position (or phenotype) and whole genome sequence (WGS)-derived variant positions within a user-defined region of a chromosome.
 The tool calculates this association based on a panel of 775 genetically-diverse, publicly available resequenced soybean accessions, which have been remapped to the Wm82.a2.v1 Reference genome.
-This measure of association (a parameter we call "Accuracy") between the tagging variant and any given WGS variant is the percentage of total lines with either the Wild-type (WT) or Mutant (MUT) haplotype at these two positions.
+This measure of association between the tagging variant and any given WGS variant (a parameter we call "Accuracy") is the percentage of total lines with either the Wild-type (WT) or Mutant (MUT) haplotype at these two positions.
 Please see "Output fields" below for a brief description of the different Accuracy parameters, or the publication for a more in-depth description.

 The AccuTool is available at: http://soykb.org/Accuracy.
 Demo data files and step-by-step instructions are available by clicking on _Example_Data_ above.

-What follows is a description of the web interface and the inputs and outputs of the AccuTool.
+### Web Interface

-The AccuTool has a simple-to-use interface containing two tabs: a "Menu" tab where the user specifies input parameters, and the "Results" tab where the output is displayed.
+The AccuTool has a simple-to-use interface containing two tabs: a _Menu_ tab where the user specifies input parameters, and the _Results_ tab where the output is displayed.
 The user does not need to provide any genomic data - all genomic data for the Soy775 accession panel is already contained on the web server.

 __Required input:__
 * Chromosome number of the desired genomic interval
 * Start and end coordinates of the genomic interval
 * Specify whether the Reference genome should be considered WT or MUT
-* A _.csv_ file of phenotype assignments for some or all of the Soy775 accession panel (see _Example_Data_ or AccuTool for template)
+* A _.csv_ file of phenotype assignments for some or all of the Soy775 accession panel (see _Example_Data_ or AccuTool for a template)
 <br>_OR_<br>
 * The chromosome and genomic position of a tagging variant

 __Optional input:__
-* A _.csv_ file of p-values derived from the output of GWAS (see _Example_Data_ or AccuTool for template)
+* A _.csv_ file of p-values derived from the output of GWAS (see _Example_Data_ or AccuTool for a template)
 * A range of Accuracy values with which to filter genomic positions
-* A range of p-values with which to filter genomic positions
 * Option to show only those positions with a p-value
-* Option to show only the "high impact" variants (i.e. those variants predicted to cause an amino acid change in a gene product)
+* Option to show only the AA-modifying variants (i.e. those variants predicted to cause an amino acid change in a gene product)
 * Option to show only the SNP50k positions

-Once all desired inputs have been provided, click the "Calculate Accuracy" button.
-This will expand the "Results" tab, where, once processed, a table of the relevant genomic positions and their results will be displayed.
+Once all desired inputs have been provided, click the _Calculate Accuracy_ button.
+This will expand the _Results_ tab, where, once processed, a table of the relevant genomic positions and their results will be displayed.
+These results can be downloaded as a tab-delimited file by clicking the _Download Results_ button in the _Menu_ tab.

 __Output fields:__
 * __Chr:__ chromosome of genomic position